 Handling your teen’s disrespectful behaviour

-consequences but try not to set too many.
+- Set and use consequences, but try not to set too many.
 At times, it might be appropriate to use consequences for things like rudeness, swearing or name-calling.

 Our Talking to Teens interactive guide